 Employee engagement is the term used to define the efforts of an employer to engage their employees on the job.
 It involves everything from ensuring better workplace communication to frequent appreciations for the top performers.

-An engaged workforce exhibits better results and efficient workflow in the organisations they are in.
+An engaged workforce exhibits better results and efficient workflow in the organizations they are in.
 Moreover, all the practices for better employee engagement ultimately pave the way for strong employee relations.

 Conducting employee engagement surveys and introducing new measures become much easier with healthy employee relations.

-Thus, having a decent relationship with employees is a big part in incorporating employee engagement in a firm.
-Because when employees are able to openly share their views employers can take proper steps to ensure better engagement.
+Thus, having a decent relationship with employees is a big part of incorporating employee engagement in a firm.
+Because when employees can share their views openly, employers can take proper steps to ensure better engagement.

-If you know more such benefits of having good employee relationship in the organisation.Then we would all love to hear them from you in the comments below.
+If you know more such benefits of having good employee relations in the organization.Then we would all love to hear them from you!